OGGM/oggm/docs/shop.rst

 showcase example of applications for some of them.
 One can explore `cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6 <https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6>`_ for more options.
 Here follows a brief guide through the folder structure:

-Step 1:
+- Step 1:
    - L1_L2_files: here the directories with pre-processing level 1 and 2 can be found.
    - L3_L5_files: here the directories with pre-processing level 3 to 5 can be found.
-Step 2: one can select a version of the directories (e.g. 2023.3) Step 3: select the flowline type, centerlines or elevation band flowlines (elev_bands), optionally with the extension of you choice in when using L1_L2_files.
+- Step 2: one can select a version of the directories (e.g. 2023.3)
+- Step 3: select the flowline type, centerlines or elevation band flowlines (elev_bands), optionally with the extension of you choice in when using L1_L2_files.
-Step 4: This is only needed when taking the L3_L5_files route.
+- Step 4: This is only needed when taking the L3_L5_files route.
 The folder name starts with the name of the baseline climate (e.g. w5e5) that has been used, optionally followed by one or more extensions.

 Explanation of the naming convention for the folder name extensions:

-'_spinup' indications the dynamic spin-up has been used for the calibration, if left out the calibration was done without the dynamic spin-up.
+- `_spinup` indicates that the dynamic spin-up has been used for the calibration, if left out the calibration was done without the dynamic spin-up.
-'w_data' shows that additional data has been added to the directories: ITS-LIVE, Millan et al. ice velocity product and the consensus ice thickness estimate (all described in more detail later).
+- `w_data` indicates that additional data has been added to the directories: ITS-LIVE, Millan et al. ice velocity product and the consensus ice thickness estimate (all described in more detail later).

 .. admonition:: Deprecated: **version 1.4 and 1.5 directories (before v1.6)**
     :class: note, dropdown